urosran/napoleon/README.md

 To start with this repo:
 click on the green clone or download copy the link, go to your terminal and type in git clone PASTE-THE-LINK-YOU-COPIED

-Switch to your branch using: git checkout <your branch name> - I already created branch called checkout-page
+Switch to your branch using: git checkout your-branch-name  (I already created branch called checkout-page)